sageserpent-open/kineticMerge/documents/designNotes/componentBreakdown.md

 ### `Section` ###

-Represents a continuous piece of content at a given path that is demarcated by a start offset and one past the end offset - so a closed-open interval of offsets into the file content.
-It is possible (and expected) to ask a `Sources` instance to generate several sections that may be non-contiguous due to either gaps or overlaps, but constructing a `File` requires contiguous sections.
+Represents a continuous piece of content at a given path that is demarcated by a start offset and one past the end offset - so a closed-open interval of offsets into the file content as seen by the OS filesystem.
+It is possible (and expected) to ask a `Sources`instance to generate several sections that may be non-contiguous due to either gaps or overlaps, but constructing a `File` requires contiguous sections.

 A section has a loose association to the sources used to create it - in contrast to a file, it is defined analytically as a window into some content belonging to the sources at some path.